 There are more emerging applications of AI in areas never explored before.
 Healthcare is getting better diagnosis and prevention solutions powered by AI.
 Also, logistics industries are eyeing fully automated warehouses using intelligent robots.
 There are tons of industries that can leverage the power of AI.

-People pit AI’s impact on industries to be similar to what electricity did when it was invented in the early 20th century.
+People consider AI’s impact on industries to be similar to what electricity did when it was invented in the early 20th century.
 Many tech veterans have said that Machine Intelligence is going to be the biggest disruptive force in the future, but we will leave you with a piece of advice given by our favorite visionary, Bill Gates, to the young college crowd:

 AI, energy, and biosciences are promising fields where you can make a huge impact.
 It’s what I would do if starting out today.